Table of Contents

 I recently chatted with my friend Lindsay about a new study on how to recognize and stop the spread of misinformation via social media.
-To listen in, check out the podcast episode below.
+To listen in, check out the podcast episode below (you can find all rEATsearch episodes here).
 For a more detailed look, keep reading.

 You’ve heard about epidemics and pandemics, but there’s a new word that’s been making rounds the last few months: infodemic.
 This has to do with the current epidemic of information.
 What is misinformation?
 How can you recognize it?
 And what simple tiny thing can we all do to stop it in its tracks?
 (Based on science, of course!)

 Right now there’s an epidemic of information (infodemic)

 The word infodemic was coined by Dr. Tedros at the WHO back in February.
 An infodemic is like an epidemic (or even bigger global pandemic) of news.

 And infodemic is an overabundance of information—some accurate and some not—that occurs during an epidemic.
 (WHO)